Instructor: Peter Holland E-mail: email@example.com Home Office: firstname.lastname@example.org

 Failure to log in regularly to Blackboard at least every two days and checking the latest postings on announcements, messages, and the Student Help Desk will result in the student being dropped from the class.
 Failure to submit assignments may also result in Students being dropped from the class.

 Textbook and QuickBooks Accountant 2013

-QuickBooks Accountant 2013 is being used at the College for the first time this semester.
+QuickBooks Accountant 2013 is used at the College for this semester.
 Inuit only makes copies of QuickBooks Premium Accountant available to colleges and your trial copy is from that version.

 You can order an e-book from Paradigm, the publishers of your text. eBook ISBN 978-0-76384-398-4 which also comes with the QuickBooks Accountant 2013 Trial CD and the Data files.
 Student experience with the eBook in in earlier classes was not always a great success and you may need to be an experienced and patient eBook user if you adopt this option.

 Additional information about textbooks is provided on the Instructors College Web Site.